dotnet/AspNetCore.Docs/aspnetcore/blazor/hosting-models.md

 * Server-side services.
 * The app to the request handling pipeline.

 On the client, the `blazor.server.js` script establishes the SignalR connection with the server.
 The script is served to the client-side app from an embedded resource in the ASP.NET Core shared framework.
-It's the client-side app's responsibility to persist and restore app state as required.
+The client-side app is responsible for persisting and restoring app state as required.

 The Blazor Server hosting model offers several benefits: